 Congratulations on your pregnancy!
-On this page, you’ll find some useful information about finding a midwife, screening/testing in pregnancy, staying healthy, planning your baby’s birth, and what do I need for baby?
+On this page, you’ll find some useful information about finding a midwife, specialist, and screening/testing in pregnancy, staying healthy, planning your baby’s birth, and what do I need for the baby?

 Finding a midwife

-Book a Lead Maternity Carer (LMC) such as a midwife as soon as possible, there is a shortage and you may have difficulty finding a Midwife after 6-8 weeks
+Book a Lead Maternity Carer (LMC) such as a midwife or specialist (costs involved for a specialist) as soon as possible, there is a shortage and you may have difficulty finding a Midwife after 6-8 weeks

 You can find a midwife by:

 If you don’t have a midwife by 9 weeks, please see your Doctor to arrange urgent baby scans and maternity blood tests.
 Please also contact as soon as possible access to the primary teams at Wellington or Hutt Hospital who will help with your antenatal care and birth.
 Alternately book a private Obstetric Specialist in Wellington. https://www.wellingtonobstetrics.co.nz